FinBase/datamodel/README.md

-# datamodel
+# FinBase datamodel
-Data models for the finbase apps
+Data models for the finbase apps, installed there, as submodules!